srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

 #### Task 2: Add Code to Receive Telemetry

-In this task, you will add code your back-end app that will be used to receive telemetry from the IoT Hub Event Hub endpoint.
+In this task, you will add code to your back-end app that will be used to receive telemetry from the IoT Hub Event Hub endpoint.

 1. Ensure that you have the **Program.cs** file open in Visual Studio Code.

     The Code Editor pane should display an empty code file.

 1. Copy-and-Paste the following code into the Code Editor pane:

     ```csharp
     // Copyright (c) Microsoft.
 All rights reserved.